 Waukesha is looking to pipe water from Lake Michigan; it also plans to return the water to the Great Lakes.

 The first of several water rate increases because of the project has already been implemented.
-The Public Service Commission approved a 27 percent rate increase last month as Waukesha looks to develop a new water source.
+The Public Service Commission approved a as Waukesha looks to develop a new water source.